lisseteventura/Back-end-Reddit/README.md

 ## The Approach

-We initially brainstormed about using either front end from project 1 or creating a new front end.
-We came to a conclusion that using a new front end would be more practice and it would help us learn more.
-After, we sketched an ERD diagram to begin the project to visualize the joining of our tables.
-The beginning of our files started by creating dependencies from on spring.io and creating a maven project.
-We created the models for  User, Post, Comment and (implemented) its repositories, Services, Controllers onto them.
-We included spring security to generate tokens for our users.
-Junit testing was implemented to simulate the behaviors of our methods in the controller and service package.
+We initially debated about using the front-end from project 1 or creating a new front-end.
+We came to the conclusion that using a new front-end would allow us to practice our HTML/CSS/JavaScript skills.
+We then sketched an ERD diagram to begin visualizing the joining of our tables.
+The beginning of our files started by choosing the dependencies from spring.io and creating a maven project.
+We first created the models for  User, Post and Comments followed by the repositories, services and  controllers for each.
+We populated our tables through Postman and made sure our tables joined correctly before moving on.
+We then included spring security to generate tokens for our users.
+Junit testing was also implemented to simulate the behaviors of our methods in the controller and service package.

 ## Unsolved problems & Major hurdles